yvesgurcan/workers/workshop/README.md

 In `worker.js`, use the [postMessage method of the worker script](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) in the `onmessage` handler you wrote (I know, it's getting confusing!) to send a payload back to your app.

-Hooray!
-Now, your main thread and work thread are talking to each other.
+Hooray! 🎉 Now, your main thread and work thread are talking to each other.
 Your main thread can send a payload to the worker, then the worker can process it, and send the result back!

 ## Part D: Keep your UI hot

+Let's take it to the next level.
+We're going to generate images first from the main thread and then from the worker thread and then compare performances.

 ### Step 1: Stopwatch